If you are doing retail business in several states and you make sales in those states, do you have to collect sales tax?

 State Laws and Sales Taxes for Online Businesses

 State laws for collecting sales taxes for online businesses are changing all the time, as more states are requiring that sales taxes must be collected for all online transactions.
-Nolo has a guide to current internet sales tax laws in all 50 states
+Make sure you investigate your state's internet sales tax laws.